Swim England Members

 Support

-• Start off small and build up their swimming levels at a pace that works for them.
-Even small amounts of swimming can give them a natural energy boost.
+• Start off small and build up at a pace that works for you.
+Even small amounts of exercise can provide a natural energy boost.

-• Encourage them to attend with someone they trust to help them get started.
-Swimming pools should allow them to attend with a friend or support worker for the first few sessions.
+• Attend with someone you trust to help get you started.
+Swimming pools should allow participants to attend with a friend or support worker for the first few sessions.

 • Look for groups of like-minded people.
 Some pools will have sessions aimed at those who experience mental health problems.